ramyamounir/streamer-torch/docs/src/index.rst

 STREAMER
 ########

-**STREAMER** is a predictive learning model that uses continually train to improve its future predictions at different timescales.
+**STREAMER** is a predictive learning model that continually trains to improve its future predictions at different timescales.
 It uses the prediction error to segment events in a hierarchical manner while processing streaming videos.

-We provide code snippet in the API documentation on how to instantiate different classes.
+We provide code snippets in the API documentation on how to instantiate different classes.
 We also provide simple training and inference scripts to reproduce the results in the `NeurIPS'23 paper <https://ramymounir.com/publications/streamer/>`_.